 Stock options provide employees the opportunity to purchase GE HealthCare shares in the future at the market price of our stock on the date the award is granted (the strike price).
 The options become exercisable over the vesting period, typically becoming fully vested in three to three and a half years, and expire 10 years from the grant date if not exercised.
 RSUs provide an employee with the right to receive one share of GE HealthCare stock when the restrictions lapse over the vesting period.
 Upon vesting, each RSU is converted into one share of GE HealthCare common stock.
 PSUs provide an employee with the right to receive shares of GE HealthCare stock based upon achievement of certain performance and market metrics.
 Upon vesting, each PSU earned is converted into shares of GE HealthCare common stock.
-We value stock options using a Black-Scholes option pricing model, RSUs using the market price on the grant date and a Monte Carlo simulation as needed based on performance metrics.
+We value stock options using a Black-Scholes option pricing model, RSUs using the market price on the grant date, and PSUs using the market price on the grant date and a Monte Carlo simulation as needed based on performance metrics.